Tips for Cleaning Your AC System

-With summer winding down in Rockford, now is an ideal time to get a head start on air conditioner maintenance.
+With summer ending in Rockford, now is a great time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be blocked with dirt and debris from your yard.
-This buildup can reduce your unit’s efficiency and cause it to stop working.
-Or make it wear out faster.
+If you haven’t washed it lately, it could be blocked with dust and yard refuse.
+This collection can limit your unit’s efficiency and cause it to malfunction.
+Or require replacement sooner.

-We recommend having your air conditioning system professionally tuned-up annually.
+We recommend having your air conditioning system professionally maintained once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility bills.
+A clean system can be more energy efficient, which could save you money on utility expenses.

-Consistent AC maintenance also helps our technicians locate and take care of slight issues before they develop into costly problems.
+Regular AC maintenance also helps our technicians spot and handle small issues before they become costly problems.

 Related: How to Keep Your Air Conditioner from Failing